 The Serpent’s Eye is the debut novel from horror Thomas H. Brand.
-A Lovecraftian tale of creeping horror set on both sides of the Atlantic in the year 1816.
+A cosmic tale of creeping horror set on both sides of the Atlantic in the year 1816.

 “I write these words in warning.
 Do not make my mistake.
 I fear should anyone start along my path that they will find their fate inexorable.
 As I have.“